-Strategic Area Budget Code Planned Amount On Hold Amount

-Governance and HVSI 98,800 0

-Systems 11701 30,000 O

-In refugee settings in Ethiopia, there is a dire lack of HIV prevalence and behavioral data.
-Refugees have not been consistently integrated into national HIV sentinel surveillance or community-based surveys.
-Under this project, technical assistance and training will be provided to a cross section of implementing partners' staff members in Ethiopia through expert consultation, on-site visits, as well as meetings.
+Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HVSI 89,760 0 staff members in Ethiopia through expert consultation, on-site visits, as well as meetings.
 A mission will be conducted each quarter to see first-hand the monitoring of PEPFAR programs and the surveillance systems.
 Technical assistance will be provided during these visits, as well as throughout the funding cycle.
 On-the-job training and supervisory support will be strengthened.
 Joint supervision will be enhanced through the involvement of UNHCR, PEPFAR, RHB (Regional health bureau) and RHAPCO (Regional HIV/AIDS Prevention and Control Office) and implementing partners.
 A time-limited consultant will be hired to support healthcare providers and provide technical support to carry out sentinel surveillance.
 UNHCR will train implementing partners on data collection systems and the use of indicators.
 UNHCR staff will train implementing partners (IP) on data collection and program monitoring in Addis Ababa and within the camps.
 UNHCR will review monthly data submissions and will discuss them with the IPs.
 In order to develop and implement a single-point surveillance system, UNHCR will collaborate with universities working in the regions of Ethiopia.
 The PEPFAR university partners (ICAP, I-TECH and JHU) will support the camps with data collection tools and train partners working in the camps to ensure that they are well-versed in data collection and use of computers.
 UNHCR will synthesize information collected on refugees and manage its own database.
 Information will be provided by IP and organizations, including the Government of Ethiopia (GOE), working with the refugee populations in the country.
 UNHCR will ensure that data is shared with IPs, PEPFAR, and other relevant partners and interested organizations.